-are compact and walkable, comprising the areas within a 5 minute walk (400 metre radius) of a community focal point.
+" are compact and walkable, comprising the areas within a 5 minute walk (400 metre radius) of a community focal point.
 A community focal point may include a local recreation park, a public transport stop, community facility, or similar

-- have a highly permeable, legible street pattern, designed to promote walking and cycling as the primary modes for local movements - contain a variety of dwelling types including affordable and accessible housing - are designed to respond to local site characteristics, settings, landmarks, scenic amenity and views, and use natural features, such as waterways, or man made features such as built form and public parks to provide local identity and character - are interconnected and provides good access to public transport, parks, schools and other community facilities and the mixed use centre - " provide a safe environment through the application of Crime Prevention Through Environmental Design principles such as passive surveillance of public spaces, and a legible street network that minimises traffic impacts on residential areas - " are designed to promote optimum solar access and use of prevailing breezes - appropriately interface with existing residential development adjoining the UDA boundary, by: - considering densities through minimum lot sizes and the location of property boundaries - " access arrangements - " uses
+- " have a highly permeable, legible street pattern, designed to promote walking and cycling as the primary modes for local movements - " contain a variety of dwelling types including affordable and accessible housing - " are designed to respond to local site characteristics, settings, landmarks, scenic amenity and views, and use natural features, such as waterways, or man made features such as built form and public parks to provide local identity and character - " are interconnected and provides good access to public transport, parks, schools and other community facilities and the mixed use centre - " provide a safe environment through the application of Crime Prevention Through Environmental Design principles such as passive surveillance of public spaces, and a legible street network that minimises traffic impacts on residential areas - " are designed to promote optimum solar access and use of prevailing breezes - " appropriately interface with existing residential development adjoining the UDA boundary, by: - " considering densities through minimum lot sizes and the location of property boundaries - " access arrangements - " uses

-- " height - ensure adequate visual and noise amenity - " maximise opportunities for views and vistas - achieve a balanced mix of lot sizes to provide housing choice and streetscape variety - respond to natural features, including topography and natural drainage features - ensure development in all zones provides an appropriate interface with waterway corridors - promote healthy and active lifestyles by prioritising walking and cycling within the UDA and connecting to facilities and services outside the UDA - " deliver in the Residential zone, buildings which: - " are up to three storeys in height - " have a net residential density of up to 30 dwellings per hectare2 - deliver in the Residential zone where Medium density residential uses are appropriate, as identified in Map 2 -Structure and zoning plan, buildings which: - " are up to five stories in height - " have a net residential density of up to 60 dwellings per hectare3.
+- " height - " ensure adequate visual and noise amenity - " maximise opportunities for views and vistas - " achieve a balanced mix of lot sizes to provide housing choice and streetscape variety - " respond to natural features, including topography and natural drainage features - " ensure development in all zones provides an appropriate interface with waterway corridors - " promote healthy and active lifestyles by prioritising walking and cycling within the UDA and connecting to facilities and services outside the UDA - " deliver in the Residential zone, buildings which: - " are up to three storeys in height - have a net residential density of up to 30 dwellings per hectare2 - " deliver in the Residential zone where Medium density residential uses are appropriate, as identified in Map 2 -Structure and zoning plan, buildings which: - " are up to five stories in height - " have a net residential density of up to 60 dwellings per hectare3. - 2 Site densities may be higher and will be determined on a site by site basis. - 3 Site densities may be higher and will be determined on a site by site basis.